 Discussion: An FLP burst normally consists of 17 to 33 pulses, with normally 16 data bits.
-However, if a device receives an FLP with more than 33 pulses, it should still accept the burst.
+However, if a device receives an FLP with more than 16 data positions, it should still accept the burst.
 The first 16 data bits should be kept and any additional should be ignored.
 This test is designed to determine whether the Device Under Test properly accepts FLPs with more than 16 data bits.

 - 1. Establish a connection (not a link) to the DUT. - 2.
-Use a Traffic Generator to send enough valid FLPs with 5 extra pulses (3 clock pulses and 2 data pulses) attached to the end to put the DUT into the Acknowledge Detect state (see Test #6.28). - 3.
+Use a Traffic Generator to send enough valid FLPs with 1 extra data position corresponding to a '1' (1 extra clock pulse and 1 data pulses) attached to the end to put the DUT into the Acknowledge Detect state (see #6.28). - 3.
 Observe whether the DUT enters the Acknowledge Detect state.